Redshift Dipoles from Non-Geodesic Observer Congruences in Covariant Cosmology: Introduction

 \section{Introduction}

+A growing amount of observational evidence suggests that the large-scale distribution of matter and the local expansion of the Universe may exhibit significant dipolar anisotropies.
+Recent analyses of redshift surveys and distance indicators have reported coherent large-scale dipoles in the Hubble flow and galaxy distribution that are not straightforwardly attributable to a global kinematic boost \cite{Kalbouneh2026}.
+When interpreted within standard frameworks, these signals may correspond to coherent bulk flows whose amplitudes have been reported to exhibit tension with $\Lambda$CDM expectations \cite{Watkins2023}.
+More broadly, several large-scale dipolar or directional anomalies have been discussed in the literature, including the low-multipole alignments in the CMB and the unexpectedly large dipole reported in quasar number counts (see e.g. \cite{Rassat2014, Secrest2020, Dam2023}).
+Such observations illustrate that the interpretation of cosmic dipoles remains open and deserves careful scrutiny.

 Cosmological observables are defined on the past light--cone of the observer, reflecting the causal structure of spacetime \cite{Ellis2012,KristianSachs1966}.
 Among them, redshift plays a central role, encoding the relation between spacetime dynamics and observational data.
 In standard cosmology, it is interpreted with respect to the comoving geodesic congruence, for which it reduces to the familiar relation $1+z = a_0/a$.
+However, this interpretation relies on a specific identification between the observer congruence and the underlying matter flow.

-However, this identification implicitly assumes a particular choice of observer congruence.
-In realistic, inhomogeneous spacetimes, the congruence used to define cosmological observables—such as those associated with the Hubble flow or the CMB rest frame—need not coincide with the geodesic matter frame.
-In general, different congruences are related by spacetime-dependent local boosts, under which geodesicity is not preserved.
+In realistic, inhomogeneous spacetimes, the congruence used to define cosmological observables—such as those associated with the Hubble flow or the CMB rest frame—is typically defined through local kinematic corrections and need not correspond to a globally defined geodesic matter flow along the past light cone.
+This mismatch becomes particularly relevant at low redshift, where structure formation induces significant inhomogeneities, peculiar velocity fields, and anisotropic gravitational environments.
+More generally, the interpretation of redshift-based observables in such settings is non-trivial, as light propagation depends sensitively on the distribution of matter and geometry along the line of sight \cite{Clarkson2012}.

+Different congruences are related by spacetime-dependent local boosts, under which geodesicity is not preserved.
 As a result, an observer congruence may possess a non-vanishing four-acceleration even in a spacetime sourced by pressureless matter.
-This raises a fundamental question: how does the choice of observer congruence affect the definition and interpretation of cosmological observables?
+In the present interpretation, the four-acceleration does not represent a physical force acting on matter, but instead characterizes the non-geodesic nature of the congruence used to define redshift.
+This raises a fundamental question: how does the choice of observer congruence, and in particular its possible non-geodesic character, affect the definition and interpretation of cosmological observables?